The Beginner’s Guide to Egg-Free Baking

 Here’s a summary of what we’ll be covering:

-> How to work out the purpose of egg in a recipe?
+How to work out the role of eggs in each recipe

-Eggs are one of those foods that can be the perfect food for people with a healthy digestive system, packed with nutrients, protein and good fats.
+Eggs are one of those foods that can be a perfect source of nutrition for people with a healthy digestive system, packed with nutrients, protein and healthy fats.
 But for some people, they can be a real (often overlooked) source of digestive distress, and cause some severe symptoms if you have a leaky gut.
 Basically, the egg white’s main function is to protect the yolk against microbial attack, using what are called proteolytic enzymes.
 In short, the egg white is very good at it’s job, discouraging would-be predators (you and me) from being able to easily digest the egg - for a detailed explanation of the science, check out this informative blog by Dr Sarah Ballantyne.

 What is the purpose of that egg in my baking?